-We’ve been calling on the government to protect people seeking asylum and refugees at risk due to the Coronavirus (Covid-19) pandemic.
-Whilst the Home Office have responded positively to some of our calls, we remain seriously concerned about the provisions in place for particular groups of people.
+We’ve been calling on the government to protect people seeking asylum and refugees at risk due to the coronavirus (COVID-19) pandemic.
+While the Home Office has responded positively to some of our calls, we remain seriously concerned about the provisions in place for particular groups of people.

 Problem: In order to make a claim for asylum once already in the UK, a person is required to attend an Asylum Intake Unit (AIU).
 Prior to the pandemic there was one intake unit in Croydon and people had to travel there to register their asylum claim.
 The Home Office have since set up six additional regional intake units in Glasgow, Belfast, Liverpool, Leeds, Solihull and Cardiff.

 This is very welcome, as many people have benefitted from this measure and we would like to see them continue to operate; it makes no sense at all to only have one place to register claims when the process should be the same nationwide.

 In contrast to the March-June lockdown, other appointments related to the asylum system (including reporting) are now one of the exemptions to the lockdown i.e. the Home Office can require a person to attend an appointment regardless of the risks people may have to take to get to it e.g. several trips on public transport.